 If you’re struggling, ask yourself: What else is happening besides your inner world?
 Is there a cool breeze blowing?
 Does the coffee or food smell delicious?
 Are your kids laughing and playing and having a great time?

 Research shows that mindfulness helps you relax and stay grounded in the present moment, softening the edges of your anxiety.
-So notice what is actually happening, rather than the stories and judgments your mind is imposing on the environment.
+So notice what is actually happening, rather than the stories and judgments that your mind is imposing on your environment.